radical-cybertools/ExTASY/README.md

 # 3. Runing a Gromacs/LSDMap Workload

-This section will discuss details about the installation and execution phase.
-Depending on the remote/target machine, some of the modules might need to be manually installed as discussed below.
+This section will discuss details about the execution phase.
 The input to the tool is given in terms of a resource configuration file and a workload configuration file.
 The execution is started based on the parameters set in these configuration files.